SAMexpert logo

 How was she still compliant?
 It may not be evident if you are not a Microsoft licensing professional.
 Microsoft 365 E3 and E5 plans, when you procure them through an Enterprise Agreement, permit you to run unlimited Office servers on-premise for all the licensed users.

-And here comes the first consideration about switching to CSP.
-The same Microsoft 365 packages procured through CSP don't grant these rights.
+And here comes the first consideration about switching to CSP: the same Microsoft 365 packages procured through CSP don't grant these rights.
 See, same products, same licenses, different rules.

 Jennifer had the following options: